Well hey there!

 What makes Hannah… Hannah

-My family built me.
-They made me the strong, resilient, loud, opinionated, compassionate person I am today and I am so thankful for each and every one of them.
-Their unwavering support and love are a continual reminder to be thankful for every day I have and enjoy the journey.
+My family has made me who I am today.
+I cannot thank my people enough for everything they have done for me and supported me through.
+I learn something new everyday from each of them that pushes me to grow and respect the world (and people) around me.
+They made me the strong, resilient, loud, opinionated, compassionate person I am.
+Their unwavering support and love are a continual reminder to be grateful for every day I have and enjoy the journey.

 I have opinions.
 We all do.
 I have never been afraid to say what I think; but I am also not afraid to listen to others who have a different perspective.
 Regardless of your age, how you identify, your socioeconomics or ideology, honest and respectful conversation is the only way to grow as a person and move forward as a society.
 I love engaging people who have different views and learning why they think the way they do.
 I truly believe that empathy is our superpower.